-My family loves these rolls, which is why they're requested often.
-They don't take long to make because quick-rise yeast is used. —Connie Storckman, Evanston, Wyoming
+My family loves these rolls and requests them often.
+They don't take long to make because you use quick-rise yeast. —Connie Storckman, Evanston, Wyoming

 Featured In: 45 New Ideas for Thanksgiving Leftovers